What is ISO 37001:2016 Anti-Bribery Management System?

 What is Bribery?

-This Certification acknowledges that the term “bribery” has different legal definitions depending on local laws and statutes.
+ISO 37001 acknowledges that the term “bribery” has different legal definitions depending on local laws and statutes.
 Still, nevertheless, an attempt was made to provide a general definition for use with the standard.

 “Offering, promising, giving, accepting or soliciting of an undue advantage of any value (which could be financial or non-financial), directly or indirectly, and irrespective of locations, in violation of applicable law, an inducement or reward for a person acting or refraining from acting about the performance of that person’s duties.”